-SIMULTANEOUS OPERATIONS (SIMOPS) (YEAR 2)
+SIMULTANEOUS OPERATIONS (SIMOPS)

-CONSIDERATIONS FOR SIMULTANEOUS OPERATIONS INVOLVING DP AND NON DP VESSELS
+CONSIDERATIONS FOR SIMULTANEOUS OPERATIONS INVOLVING DP AND NON-DP VESSELS

-SIMOPS (simultaneous operations) are described as the potential clash of activities which could bring about an undesired event or set of circumstances, e.g. safety, environment, damage to assets, schedule, commercial, financial etc. This document covers SIMOPS in marine operational activities associated with offshore operations that occur in support of offshore exploration and production.
+SIMOPS (simultaneous operations) are described as the potential clash of activities which could bring about an undesired event or set of circumstances, e.g. safety, environment, damage to assets, schedule, commercial, financial etc.

+SIMOPS occur in marine operational activities associated with offshore operations in support of offshore exploration and production.
 SIMOPS are defined as performing two or more operations concurrently.